decaf-dev/obsidian-dataloom/README.md

 ### URLs

-If you want to display a url, type the url making sure it begins with `http://` or `https://`.
+If you want to display an url, type the url making sure it begins with `http://` or `https://`.
 NLT will automatically render it in the table.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/url.png)